 Not Rotten

-Municipal composting programs are steadily rolling out in cities across the United States, and millions of people are beginning to compost for the first time.
-The most common bags used to collect food scraps are made from PLA, or corn starch.
-This material isn't ideal as it takes a great deal of energy and time to decompose and can be hard to distinguish from standard plastic bags.
-In fact, many cities won't even accept them.
-However, there isn’t yet a great alternative in the US.
-I set out to see if I could design and manufacture a home compostable bag that would be widely accepted by compost facilities, better for the environment, and provide a cleaner, more convenient experience for residential customers.
+Municipal composting programs are steadily rolling out in cities across the United States, and millions of people are now composting, some for the very first time.
+The most common bags used to collect food scraps at home are green bags made from PLA, or corn starch.
+This material takes a very long time to decompose and can be hard to distinguish from standard plastic bags.
+In fact, some cities won't even accept them.
+I decided there must be a better way and took it upon myself to design a kitchen scraps bag that is welcomed by compost facilities and provides a cleaner, more convenient experience for residential customers.

 Materials Research